f-viktor/Simple-arch-install-guide/README.md

 # if you are not using a cable network set up a wifi connection via wifi-menu
 (validate with ping)
+before you reboot and you're on a wifi connection make sure you install "dialog" and "wpa_supplicant"

 # step 6 : pacstrap
 pacstrap /mnt base base-devel